vapor/docs/docs/advanced/testing.md

     let app = try await Application.make(.testing)
     do {
         try await configure(app)
+        // make sure you are not connecting to a production database
+        // i.e. for SQLite, you can use something like:
+        // app.databases.use(.sqlite(.memory), as: .sqlite)
         try await app.autoMigrate()
         try await test(app)
         try await app.autoRevert()